alykea/Bike_Share_Analysis/README.md

 #Bike Share Analysis Case Study
 <p>
 This was originally cleaned and analyzed in RStudio.
-I have converted the best to my ability into a markdown document.
 Please enjoy.